orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *We are translators at heart.
 The only relevant questions are: What is your frontend?
-What is your backend?
-Care not about how it is achieved.*
+What is your backend?*
 ***[], []***
 ***, 2XXX***